hwayne/learntla-v2/docs/core/functions.rst

   *State sweeping* is when we use an initial starting state variable to control the parameters for other variables.
 For example, we could have one variable determine the length of an input sequence, or the maximum size of a bounded buffer.

-  .. todo:: fix

-    spec:: duplicates/fs_2/duplicates.tla
+    spec:: duplicates/fs_3/duplicates.tla
-    :diff: duplicates/fs_1/duplicates.tla
+    :diff: duplicates/fs_2/duplicates.tla
     :ss: duplicates_len_5_or_less

   Now, instead of checking all length 5 sequences, we're checking all length 5 *or smaller* sequences!
 This is a useful specifying trick known as *state sweeping*.

   Strictly speaking, sweeping isn't *necessary*: we can, with sufficient cleverness, construct a complex operator that does the same thing.
-Sweeping, however, is often much *easier* than doing that, and frees up your brainpower for the actual act of specification.
+Sweeping, however, is often much *easier* than doing that, and frees up your brainpower for the actual process of specification.

 Summary